frits-scholer/oef-stl/README.md

 ex.
 12. Use generate_n, rand and back_inserter to populate a vector with a specified number of random values.
 Then use accumulate to compute the avrage of the range

+ex07.cpp

+ex.
+13. Use nth_element to compute the median of a set of data.